MoAzza98/ToyoWorldICP/README.md

 ## Contributing

 We welcome contributions from the community!
 If you are interested in contributing to ToyoWorld, please check out our [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).
 Contributions that do not adhere to these guidelines or meet the standard of quality expected for ToyoWorld may be rejected.

+## Milestones and Progress
+### How far we've come
+In less than a year, the team has taken ToyoWorld from a vision to a fully playable expansive experience hosted fully on chain.
+When we started building ToyoWorld, we began in Dfinitys hackathon at the beginning of 2023.
+At that time, ToyoWorld was just a concept, with one battle scene where the player could either use a static attack, or defend.
+Since then, we've built an open-world, added a multitude of unique moves each with their own unique properties, Toyos that freely roam the open world, multiple biomes, *numerous* on-chain features and more.

+## Where we're at

+Here's a little summary on our grant milestones, where we've been and where we intend to go:
+- [x] Milestone 1:
+- [x] Milestone 2:
+- [x] Milestone 3:

+### Where we're heading
+Looking forward, there's a lot in store for the future of ToyoWorld.
+Here's a little more on where we'd like to go from here.

 ## Support